popostudiolab/popostudiolab.github.io/_debug/2025-12-29-building-desktop-robot-esp32.md

 layout: post
 title: "Building a Desktop Robot Without an Engineering Degree: ESP32 and AI"
 date: 2025-12-29
 excerpt: "I'm building an autonomous emotional robot called POPO using ESP32-S3 hardware and AI as my coding partner.
-No engineering degree, no soldering, no formal programming training—just curiosity and accessible tools."
+No soldering, no formal programming training—just curiosity and accessible tools."
 ---

 ## I've Always Wanted a Desktop Robot